Writing Crime and Thriller Novels with Graham Bartlett

 Are there live calls included in the course?

 There will be a live call each week with the tutor and other course students.
-All calls will be held in the evening (GMT) on Zoom, and will be recorded.
+All calls will be held in the evening (UK time) on Zoom, and will be recorded.

 Do you have any bursaries available for this course?